-The History of Beanie Feldstein and Ben Platt's Precious Friendship
+Inside Beanie Feldstein and Ben Platt's Precious Friendship

 F Duhamel/Annapurna/MGM/Kobal/Shutterstock

-Another one of Feldstein's besties, Molly Gordon, played her nemesis in the film, and after living with her onscreen BFF Kaitlyn Dever for 10 weeks (Wilde thought it would help their bond feel more authentic—which is did), they ended up super close, too.
+Another one of Feldstein's besties, Molly Gordon, played her nemesis Triple A in the film, and after living with her onscreen BFF Kaitlyn Dever for 10 weeks (Wilde thought it would help their bond feel more authentic—which it did), they ended up super close, too.

-Dever is a nominee for Best Actress in a Limited-Series or TV Movie for the heartbreaking true-crime drama Unbelievable and Feldstein will also be reuniting with Lady Bird co-star Saoirse Ronan, a nominee for Best Actress in a Motion Picture, Drama, for Little Women.
+Dever was nominated at the Golden Globes this year for Best Actress in a Limited-Series or TV Movie for the heartbreaking true-crime drama Unbelievable and Feldstein also reunited with Ronan, a nominee for Best Actress in a Motion Picture, Drama, for Little Women.

 "It's just completely surreal, it feels like a morning out of my wildest dreams," Feldstein told The Wrap after the nominations were announced.
 "I get to be there with my closest, truest friends."